 - To assist efforts to preserve the historical heritage of South Georgia, including selected historical sites of importance, and increase international awareness of the human history of the island through the South Georgia Museum.

 SGHT is registered as a charity in Scotland, with a branch in Norway and representation in the USA.
-It has a board of twelve international trustees, who administer SGHT funds in pursuit of SGHT’s primary purposes.
+It has a board of thirteen international trustees, who administer SGHT funds in pursuit of SGHT’s primary purposes.
 The main SGHT office is in Scotland, located within Dundee’s industrial museum, Verdant Works.

 Addressing the challenges faced by South Georgia